KarlisKV/CS-107-Pacman/CONCEPTION.md

 ---

 #### 📦 java/ch/epfl/cs107/play/game/superpacman/actor/ghosts
+     Similarly to collectables, this package groups all actors which are ghosts

 <a id="Clyde"></a>
 > **(Class) [Clyde.java](java/ch/epfl/cs107/play/game/superpacman/actor/ghosts/Clyde.java)** - extends [Ghost.java](#Ghost)
 > Class defining Clyde's movement algorithm.
 He chases the player wherever he is in the level.
 While frightened, he finds the path the furthest away from the player.